 The pandemic put a stop to many of our travel adventures – or at least redefined them.
-In 2022, our thirst for exploration is being manifested in old and new ways, and solo travel is one of them.
-Google Search volumes for “solo travel” have increased by 132% between April 2021 and March 2022.
+In 2023, our thirst for exploration is being manifested in old and new ways, and solo travel is one of them.
+Google Search volumes for “solo travel” increased by 132% between April 2021 and March 2022.

 Together with Ben Mercer from Leisure Lakes Bikes, let’s dive into the growing trend and find out more about the motivations of today’s solo traveller.

 The world of solo travel is welcoming to all genders, yet women are more likely to go on a travel adventure on their own.
 Overseas Adventure Travel (O.A.T) reports that 47% of their travellers are registered as ‘solo’, and a whopping 85% of those are women.